samipfjo/unity-background-script-builder/README.md

-   Due to the way that Unity handles GUI elements (which is usually a good thing), the window must exist somewhere in the editor for this to work (eg, it has to exist as a tab somewhere in your layout, but the tab doesn't need to be open).
+   Due to the way that Unity handles GUI elements (which is usually a good thing), the window must exist somewhere in the editor for this to work (eg, it has to exist as a tab somewhere in your layout), and unfortunately must stay open.

 4) Change the `Script Folder` field to wherever you keep your scripts (relative to `Assets`).
    Note that the script watches all child folders of the specified folder as well.